Live. Bearer-key auth. Sync + async bulk job flow.

-YouTube Transcript API — Coming Soon
+YouTube Transcript API

-The Transcript API is for developers who want the bulk youtube transcript capability of YouTube Video Transcript inside their own product or workflow.
-Paste a YouTube URL into your code, get back a clean JSON payload with every caption line, timestamps, and video metadata — ready to stream into a vector store, a database, or an LLM prompt.
+The Transcript API is for developers who want the bulk YouTube transcript capability of YouTube Video Transcript inside their own product or workflow.
+Paste a YouTube URL into your code, get back a clean JSON payload with every caption line, timestamps, and video metadata, ready to stream into a vector store, a database, or an LLM prompt.

-Pricing preview
+Pricing

 Use cases

 The API is built for three families of use case.
-If you are doing one of these, expect a near-zero integration cost — the endpoint and response shape are designed around them.
+If you are doing one of these, expect a near-zero integration cost.
+The endpoint and response shape are designed around them.

 Apps and SaaS products